The Library's world-first exhibition Victor Hugo – Les Misérables – From Page to Stage runs from July to November 2014

 Visit our dedicated Victor Hugo: Les Misérables – From Page to Stage website for full details on the exhibition, ticket information and sales, Victor Hugo and more.

 Companion card is accepted at State Library of Victoria events.

-Photography and filming is not permitted in the main gallery, due to preservation requirements, but is allowed in the multimedia gallery.
+Photography and filming is not permitted in the main gallery, due to preservation requirements, but is allowed in the interactive gallery.
 Please refer to signs in the exhibition or ask a staff member for further information.